wp-plugins/wysiwyg-widgets/readme.txt

 3. Drag the WYSIWYG Widget to one of your widget areas and select the Widget Block to show.

 == Changelog ==

+= 2.3.4 - December 20, 2013 =
+* Fixed: Paragraphs inside or after shortcodes
+* Improved: Changed widget name for more consistency

 = 2.3.3 - November 18, 2013 =
 * Added: Italian translations, thanks to [Tiziano D'Angelo](http://www.dangelos.it/)